hbldh/bleak/docs/api.rst

 Use the top-level :py:class:`bleak.BleakScanner` object to scan for BLE devices.
-The constructor may have additional platform-specific arguments which you can find in the relevant :doc:`apiimplementations` section.
+The constructor may have additional platform-specific arguments which you can find in the relevant :doc:`backends/index` section.
 You can limit the scan to only look for a device with a specific name, or only for devices that implement a specific service.

 The scanner will return :py:class:`bleak.BLEDevice` objects.